jthefang/LearningUnity/README.md

 - Can require an Audio Source component to have game music (check the loop option for this)
 # Hierarchy
 - `Cmd + Delete` to delete a GameObject
+# Sprites
+- Sprite modes
+	- Single - single image sprite
+	- Multiple - sprite with multiple elements (e.g. animations, spritesheets, etc)
+		- spritesheets - draw multiple sprites together in one image
+		- every image used in your game = one draw call => could be a potential issue if you have thousands of sprites
+	- Polygon - custom polygon shaped sprite (e.g. Triangle, Square, Pentagon, Hexagon, etc)
+- **Sprite Editor** (click sprite --> sprite editor) lets you slice and edit sprites
+	- you can slice automatically or manually via **Grid By Cell Size** => give width and height of slices (X, Y respectively), slice and apply
+- Sprite will be invisible unless you render it: GameObject --> Add component --> Sprite Renderer --> Drag image to Sprite field
+- **Pixels per unit** field of sprite
+	- [width of sprite image / pixels per unit] * [x scale] = [width of sprite in units on screen]
+- Sprite image quality and compression
+	- click on sprite --> Inspector --> max size, compression, crunch compression
+	- play with what gives the best quality for performance
+- Add animation --> Create clip --> Add property --> Sprite Renderer --> Sprite
+## Sprite Layers
+- Sprite renderer --> **order in layer** property (higher = more in front)
+	- this is the order the Unity engine will render the sprites
+	- default is 0 => for overlapping sprites give them an ordering so that the unity engine consistently renders them in the right layer ordering (else they'll flicker overlap each other)
+- Layers dropdown (top right) --> Edit Layers --> Sorting layers --> click to add layers (top layers are rendered first/below the subsequent layers)
+	- GO --> Inspector --> Sprite Renderer --> Sorting Layer dropdown, select which layer this object should belong to
+# Game Physics
+- Edit --> Project Settings --> Project 2D --> gravity Y (set negative value for real gravity)
+- Every object that should interact with gravity and other physics objects should have a **Collider 2D** (for collision detection) and **Rigidbody 2D** (uses unity's physics engine) component
+	- Rigidbody 2D - gravity will affect sprite, can control sprite with scripts using forces
+		- change to **Kinematic** if you want to move bodies via a transform component (not just gravity alone), **Dynamic** (leaves under control of Unity's gravity), **Static** if they don't move at all
+		- **mass, linear drag, angular drag** properties
+	- Collider 2D - sprite will interact with other objects
+		- Polygon 2D colliders - more performance heavy than Box/Circle Collider 2D components, but more precise physical interaction
+	- click GO --> Inspector --> Edit Collider to create/delete points and mold the Polygon Collider to better fit the shape of your sprite
+	- uses `OnCollisionEnter2D` to handle collisions with other objects
+- Colliders can be used in **Trigger** mode - won't physically collide, but instead they'll trigger `OnTriggerEnter2D()` on the attached scripts
+- Can assign **Physics2D materials** to colliders to control properties like bounciness and friction
 # Scripts
 - script derives from class called `MonoBehaviour`
 - Public fields in scripts will be editable in the Unity Inspector